Now Booking | May–October | You Pick the Time and Date

-Looking for a unique and unforgettable way to celebrate a special occasion or impress your clients with an exciting corporate outing?
-Look no further than the Seaport Museum’s private charters on the 1885 schooner Pioneer and the 1930 tugboat W.O.
-Decker!
+We are now accepting 2025 charter reservations!
+Looking for a unique and unforgettable way to celebrate a special occasion with friends and family or impress your clients with an exciting corporate outing?
+Look no further than the Seaport Museum’s private charters on the 1885 schooner Pioneer!

-These unique ships, sailing out of Pier 16 from May to October, provide the perfect backdrop for a group adventure, celebration, or corporate event.
+This unique ship, sailing out of Pier 16 from May to October, provides the perfect backdrop for a group adventure, celebration, or corporate event.
 Whether you’re looking to host a birthday party, anniversary celebration, or team-building outing, the Seaport Museum has got you covered.

 And the best part?
 We’ll help you take care of all the details, from assisting with catering to helping you plan the perfect itinerary.
 So, all you have to do is sit back, relax, and enjoy the ride.